pvoosten/JavaSharp/README.md

 Instead, the Java List interface will probably be translated in the .NET IList interface.

+Some example code of how to use the framework is included in Example.ps1.

 ## Bootstrapping

  - The first step in the translation is a Java program that translates Java source code into an XML version of its AST. (done)